-Step 1: Prepare to Apply
+Step 1: Confirm Eligibility to Apply

-Step 2: Complete a New Chapter Application
+Step 2: Complete a New Charter Application

 Step 3: Get Ready to Begin

 - Chapter bylaws, including determining membership criteria and an outline for completing service projects.
+Download a sample here.

 - Chapter service projects, meetings, and other activities to build and support an active chapter at your school.

-You can also follow NEHS on Facebook.
+We also suggest that you also follow NEHS on Facebook.